ShawnHuang497/MedPLIB/README.md

+This paper was accepted by AAAI2025.
+The code and model weights will be released a few days later.

-The official respository of MedPLIB: Towards a Multimodal Large Language Model with Pixel-Level Insight for Biomedicine.
+The official repository of MedPLIB: Towards a Multimodal Large Language Model with Pixel-Level Insight for Biomedicine.
 <p align="center">
     <img src="assets/logo.png" width="150" style="margin-bottom: 0.2;"/>
 <p>